 Besides the Scrum Board, there is also a Kanban Board available in the Agile Plugin.

-It will suit the projects where the situation changes on a daily basis.
+It will suit, for example, the QA outsourcing projects where the situation changes on a daily basis.
 There are no team limits and issues change their status as soon as they are completed.
 The majority of the settings are the same as for the Scrum Board.
 The manager’s task is to update issues priority when needed.

 The Kanban Board doesn’t involve a lot of planning and will go well for those issues that can’t be planned such as production bugs, users’ requests to the support service, background tasks.